Aadhityan-Senthil/SalesVision/README.md

 6. Open a pull request

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Zero v1.0 Universal license.
 See the [LICENSE](LICENSE) file for details.